 Independent travelers learn to adopt a high level of MacGyverism.
 The road throws some of the most bizarre, unthinkable scenarios your way—sometimes on a daily basis.
 You often have to sort out field-expedient fixes with little assistance.

-I personally believe there’s no greater way to boost your self-efficacy and internal locus of control than experiencing long-term, independent, vagabonding travel for yourself.
+I personally believe there’s no greater way to boost your self-efficacy and internal locus of control than experiencing long-term, independent, world travel for yourself.
 A part of that process is learning to fail well and often until we raise our self-efficacy.

-Be in a hurry to fail, then pick yourself up and do it again.
 Each time we attempt, fail, and repeat is yet another strike from the ethereal hammer that forges us into competent, successful human beings.